 Promoting Black Business: Calabash Of Culture Vegan Cafe in Sydenham, A Must-Go!

 Whilst we are still waiting to officially launch Afrocks – our brand new website that will connect you with Natural Hair Stylist in Your Area (you can register to get notify when we launch) – and following our blog post on 26 freakin cool UK black owned businesses: here is a new episode!
 A quick video at the Calabash of Culture in Sydenham.Read More

 26 Cool UK Black Owned Businesses We Picked Up From Twitter Hashtag #UKBlackOwnedBusinesses

-Back in March when I was right inside the twists and turns of setting up Afrocks and getting the word out, I was already thinking about writing a fantastic blog post about Black owned businesses.
-Now is probably the right time: there is great hashtag going viral on Twitter #UKBlackOwnedBusinesses featuring literally hundreds of dedicated black people doing their thing.
-Here is a list of the most creative, fun, cool Black Owned businesses we found through this amazing hashtag!
+Back in March when I was right inside the twists and turns of setting up Afrocks and getting the word out, I was already thinking about writing a fantastic blog post about Black-owned businesses.
+Now is probably the right time: there is a great hashtag going viral on Twitter #UKBlackOwnedBusinesses featuring literally hundreds of dedicated black people doing their thing.
+Here is a list of the most creative, fun, cool Black-Owned businesses we found through this amazing hashtag!

 PS: This is has been put together by the Afrocks team based on our own criteria, which are of course subjective.
 It doesn’t mean that other businesses not listed below aren’t good…

 Facebook Ads for Natural Hair Stylists: Easy Step-by-Step Guide to Reach More Clients

 Back in April, I wrote a blogpost about how independent natural hair stylists could get more clients and better promote themselves on the internet.
 At that time we had a whole section dedicated to Facebook advertising.
 Well, I guess it is time to write that step-by-step guide that will drive traffic and clients to your website/Facebook page!Read More